fapulito/b2gclean/README.md

+# Sight Buddy - Make AI Your Eyes
-# California Vision Submission for Build2Gether 2.0 Hackathon
+## Hackster.io Build2Gether 2.0 Hackathon Submission
-## Hackster.io Build2Gether Submission | Embedded AI Vision Suite
+## Embedded AI Vision Suite by California Vision
+## New features will be added to this repository, Sight Buddy is in development.

-### Superbox BOM
+### Superbox Contents

 Buy It $79.90 : [UNIHIKER - IoT Python Single Board Computer with Touchscreen - DFRobot](https://www.dfrobot.com/product-2691.html)